 It is very simple: Your privacy concerns are the same as our privacy concerns.
-So we made sure the application never stores anything temporary on your computer except what you see and define as the Macros and never sends any data anywhere else over the network - it doesn’t have such capabilities.
+So we made sure the application never stores or logs keystokes on your computer and never sends any data anywhere else over the network - it doesn’t even have such capabilities.

 Labeling the keys does make big difference for productivity.
 Even if it is just with a sharpie.
 The normal keyboard key is about ½” x ½” (12x12mm) give or take, so any label/tape of that width will work.
 Sadly there doesn’t seems to be ½” square labels available easily.On the left picture AVERY 05167 return labels were used.

 So wait, each of the keyboards need to be a different model?

 Yes, the keyboards need to be different models or at least different revision number.
-The reason is that while we can retrieve serial numbers of the USB device, for things like keyboards most manufacturers do not bother to write one these days to the USB chip.
-They simply clone the chips with whatever the first one had there (which may be blank or a garbage).
-So there is currently no reliable way to distinguish one keyboard from another if they are the exact same model and revision, because they also have the same exact serial number.
+The reason is that while we can retrieve serial numbers of the USB device, for mass market things like keyboards most manufacturers do not actually bother to write one to the USB chip.
+They simply clone the chips with whatever serial the first one had there (which may be blank or often some garbage).
+So there is no reliable way to distinguish one keyboard from another if they are the exact same model and revision, because they also have the same exact serial number.
 They are a literal carbon copy of each other and you just don’t really know which one you pressed the key on.
 This issue will be important if you: 1) add more than one numerical keyboards: the two or more numerical keyboards cannot be the exact same models 2) add additional full size keyboard: the secondary full size keyboard cannot be the exact same model as the Primary keyboardIf two keyboards look identical and have just different label - it probably is the same re-branded keyboard and may have the same chip inside.In some situations two exact same keyboards when bought at different times may actually have different revision number (for example logitech is good in keeping track of all their devices) and so they may also work.